Speaker cables: do they make a difference?

 In addition to this, myths are kept alive by some "smart" audiophile journalists with "huge" background knowledge.
 Looking for properties in a cable like "dynamics", or a "tone character" shows very strong ignorance in this field.
 Audiophile cable tests over the net are mostly nothing but disguised advertisements.

-Oxygen-free copper and/or copper with silver plating, or copper with monocrystal structure is better for audio than plain copper.
+Oxygen-free copper, copper with silver plating is better for audio than plain copper.

 There are some very crazy ideas: cable "break in", copper wire demagnetization, directional speaker cables...

-- Wire material is not important.
-What is important is the resistance of wire, which has to be below a limit.
-This limit depends on the speaker's impedance.
+- Wire material doesn't have to be expensive: copper is a cheap and good conductor.
+And what really matters is the resistance of the wire, which has to be below a limit and this limit depends on the speaker's impedance.

 - Skin effect is not important in the audio range.